SnailMath/CPvid/README.md

 # CPvid
 A simple video player for the Classpad II

+_Click [here](https://github.com/SnailMath/CPvid/releases) to download the program.
+Place everything from inside the .zip file onto the flash of the calculator._

 (This requires [hollyhock-2](https://github.com/SnailMath/hollyhock-2) to be installed on the calculator.)

 This was inspired by the hollyhock projeckt from The6P4C.